-(a) Mandatory Continuing Education Records.
+- (a) Mandatory Continuing Education Records.
 All authorized Providers shall maintain for a period of no less than three license renewal cycles complete and accurate records for each licensee to whom the provider has issued a Certificate of Completion of Continuing Education.
-In addition, records of class attendance shall be submitted to the Board electronically at the completion of each renewal cycle or when the provider ceases to provide continuing education courses.

-- (b) Mandatory Continuing Education Certificates of Completion.
+In addition, records of class attendance shall be submitted to the Board electronically at the completion of each renewal cycle or when the provider ceases to provide continuing education courses. - (b) Mandatory Continuing Education Certificates of Completion.
 A Certificate of Completion of Mandatory Continuing Education Seminar Course record shall at minimum include all of the following information: - 1.
 Three digit Provider number as issued by the Board. - 2.
 Instructor's name and license number. - 3.
 Instructor's actual or electronic signature signed under pains and penalties of perjury. - 4.
-Course date and location (city or town) - 5.
+Course date and location (city or town). - 5.
 Classroom clock hours of instruction and course subject matter. - 6.
-Attendee name, his or her license number and designation. - (c) Providers shall possess and maintain electronic technology acceptable to the Board. - (d) Each approved Providers shall, at its own expense and in a format approved by the Board, electronically transmit to the Board or its designee certification of each licensee's completion of the continuing education course within five working days of the completion date of the course.
+Attendee name, his or her license number and designation. - (c) Providers shall possess and maintain electronic technology acceptable to the Board. - (d) Each approved Provider shall, at its own expense and in a format approved by the Board, electronically transmit to the Board or its designee certification of each licensee's completion of the continuing education course within five working days of the completion date of the course.
 The certification shall contain the following data and information: - 1.
-Names and license number(s) of all licensees attending the continuing education course. - 2.
+Names and license number(s) of all licensees attending the continuing education course - 2.
 Date of the course. - (e) The Board may charge course providers a fee to recover costs for software and for training Providers in the use of that software. - (f) All records maintained by the provider shall be made available to the Board or its designee within ten days upon request. - (g) Each provider shall be responsible for the security of any Board issued provider numbers and authorization certificates in accordance with 248 CMR 11.00. - (h) Falsification of any information relating to Mandatory Continuing Education requirements by the Provider shall result in the revocation of any approval provided by the Board to any Provider engaging in such misconduct.
 In addition, the Board may initiate any other legal action it deems appropriate in the circumstances, including but not limited to criminal prosecution.
-Any licensee(s) participating in such misconduct shall be the subject of formal disciplinary proceedings, including but not limited to both administrative and criminal proceedings. - (4) Providers shall offer continuing education courses in any of the following formats: - (a) No more than six hours of classroom instruction may be presented in one day per instructor. - (b) No less than three hours of classroom instruction presented in one day per instructor. - (c) An online learning or written correspondence course approved by the Board. - (d) Providers shall limit the number of students for any continuing education class to no more than 49. - (e) Providers shall not advertise or promote the sale of specific goods and/or services during the course of any continuing education class. - (f) If an application is refused or not approved, written notice explaining the basis for the decision shall be provided to the applicant by the Board or its designee - (5) Expiration and denial of Board approval - (a) A provider's approval to offer instruction in Continuing Education expires on the last day of each license renewal cycle. - (b) The Board may withdraw without notice at any time its approval of any Provider instructor who fails to meet the educational criteria established in 248 CMR 11.00.
+Any licensee(s) participating in such misconduct shall be the subject of formal disciplinary proceedings, including but not limited to both administrative and criminal proceedings. - (4) Providers shall offer continuing education courses in any of the following formats. - (a) No more than six hours of classroom instruction may be presented in one day per instructor. - (b) No less than three hours of classroom instruction presented in one day per instructor. - (c) An online learning or written correspondence course approved by the Board. - (d) Providers shall limit the number of students for any continuing education class to no more than 49. - (e) Providers shall not advertise or promote the sale of specific goods and/or services during the course of any continuing education class. - (f) If an application is refused or not approved, written notice explaining the basis for the decision shall be provided to the applicant by the Board or its designee.